learn-co-curriculum/dsc-more-on-missing-data/README.md

 ## Introduction

 Now that you've seen various methods of how to deal with missing data, its time to further discuss how to choose and appropriate methodology given a particular scenario.
 Commonly, many people will immediately turn to imputing the mean or median of a feature with missing values.
 This can be valid and effective methodology, hence why it is standard, but does have caveats.
-For example, doing so will reduce the overall variance of your dataset which should be takend into account when performing subsequent analyses or training a machine learning algorithm on the data set.
+For example, doing so will reduce the overall variance of your dataset which should be taken into account when performing subsequent analyses or training a machine learning algorithm on the data set.

 ## Objectives